michaeljolley/michaeljolley/src/content/blog/2022/how-to-update-notion-cover-image-with-javascript/index.md

 <Image src="./notion-app-context-menu.png" alt="Browser address bar showing a Notion Url" style="width: 80%;margin:auto;"/>

 In the URL, you want the alphanumeric string after your Notion workspace name.
-Sometimes the URL has the page name prepended to the id.
+Sometimes the URL has the page name pre-pended to the id.
 That's the case in the image below (`Hello-World-5b1db5ba47e64a6b958c4a8a71f5677b`).
 You'll want to ignore the page name and dashes in the URL.
 Removing that leaves the actual id of the page (`5b1db5ba47e64a6b958c4a8a71f5677b`).